parlaynu/megadetector-v5-onnx/docs/onnx2tensorrt.md

-# Exporting ONNX to TensorRT
+# Exporting ONNX to TensorRT - WIP

 This is based on the information in the following documents: